yclas/guides/docs/Yclas-self-hosted-installation-insatallation.md

 If your hosting provider supports [Softaculous](https://www.softaculous.com/softwares/admanager/Yclas)  (Installer tools that you can access through your Cpanel), the installation process will take just a moment.

-If your hosting provider doesn’t support Softaculous don’t worry! **Scroll down**
+If your hosting provider doesn’t support Softaculous don’t worry! **Scroll down**.

   Start by accessing Softaculous in your Panel and then choose the Yclas Self-Hosted in Ads management.
 Click on the Installation button.